 Are you a health care provider in Ontario who wants to ensure patients with wounds are treated safely and effectively?

 In 2016, Dr Gary Sibbald and three other project members travelled to the University of New Mexico to attend a three-day Project ECHO Immersion session.
-The was the start of what’s become an ongoing relationship with Project ECHO Replication Team, and the orientation and training needed to successfully start Project ECHO® Ontario Skin and Wound Care.
+This was the start of an ongoing relationship with Project ECHO Replication Team, and the orientation and training needed to successfully start Project ECHO® Ontario Skin and Wound Care.

 You might be considering if the program is for you and your community of practice, so here are the top three features of the program to consider: